-You need to share with them every single doctor you have seen since your injury or illness and give them full access to your medical history.
+You also need to share with social security every single doctor you have seen since your injury or illness and give them full access to your medical history.

 You need your doctors to agree you are disabled and share their information in such a way that it’s convincing.

 If your doctor’s office doesn’t respond, you get a letter from SSDI asking you to remind your doctor to get their job done.

 It’s a lot of work, and it’s all on you.